OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/8 August 2015.md

 ---

-## Genetics and Ancestry

-- No relevant content in this session.

----

-## Religious and Historical Preservation

-- No relevant content in this session.

----

 ## Historical Insights

 - Average percentage of psychopaths in Rome during Caesar's lifetime was **29%**.
 - Before the civil war in Rome, the percentage rose to **42%**.
-- Rome functioned as an **attractor for psychopathic** individuals, even among common people.

 ---

-## Political Power Structures

-- Recognition of Palestine, the UN agenda, blood moons, and Shemitah year speculated as markers, but actual escalation may begin in October.

----

-## End of Session